datacamp-content-public/courses-credit-risk-modeling-in-python-mike-crabtree/slides/chapter_2_c7d0c9d78ab7fa4b6bdeaf7a8fbb25d0.md

 `@script`
-The probability of default for a loan is how likely we estimate the recipient of the loan will fail to pay back the amount he or she borrowed.
+The probability of default for a loan is our estimated probability for how likely the recipient is to default on the loan.
 Probability of default is one of the three primary components in most risk modeling analytics.
 Second is the loss given default, which is the ratio of the loss upon default to the amount outstanding.
 And the third component is the exposure at default, which is just the outstanding principle.
-For now, we will focus on the probability of default alone.
+For now, we will focus on the probability of default.

 ---